The U.S. economy is losing steam. Bank woes and other hurdles are to blame.

 Consumers are spending enough to keep the economy going

 Spending by consumers like Prince is the biggest driver of the U.S. economy.
-It has slowed in recent months, though it hasn't stalled out completely.
+Personal spending grew at an annual rate of 3.7% in the first quarter, with increased spending on both goods and services.

 "The American consumer is the firewall between a recession and an economy that moves forward.
 And right now the firewall is holding firm," said Mark Zandi, chief economist at Moody's Analytics.